foundation0/conductor/README.md

   </a>
 </div>

-ChatGPT is fantastic but its interface is not designed for professionals with multiple on-going conversations.
+ChatGPT™ is fantastic but its interface is not designed for professionals with multiple on-going conversations.

-This is why we built Prompt: A privacy-first, open-source AI interface for AI-powered professionals.
+This is why we built Prompt: A privacy-first multi-modal* interface for AI-powered professionals.

-Prompt is 100% open-source, community-driven software.
-Prompt has been designed as a modular platform that anyone can extend.
+Prompt is 100% open-source, decentralized*, community-driven software.
+Prompt has been designed as a modular platform* that anyone can extend.
 Modules can be anything from a new AI model to a new UI component.
 Module architecture is still in flux but we will be releasing more information soon.

 ## Key Features 🎯